libertyswede/NxtTipBot/README.md

 # Todo
 * Implement deposit/withdraw for MGW asset(s).
 Need to verify this with VB.
-* Ability to tip / withdraw using asset/currency id.
-* Show assets and currencies that are not in the config in the balance command.
-* Ability to withdraw assets and currencies that are NOT in the config.
 * Blockchain backup for account id --> id on master key.
 * Config option for posting confirmation on a separate channel, or maybe just as DM to the sender+recipient.
 * Be able to send to NXT aliases as well as @username and NXT addresses.